Indokalpa/devTinder/README.md

 - /hello and /hello/123 will give same result, but not /hello123
 - URL bar always does a GET api call.
 - .use() will match all the HTTP methods unlike specific .get(), .post(), .put(),....

+- /ab?c will work for both /abc, /ac
+- /ab+c will work for both /abc, /abbbbc, /abbbc, but not /abcc, /abbccc
+- /ab*cd means we can have anything in place of *, like /abxutcd, /ab899cd

+- query parameter: added after a ? in the URL and can have multiple key–value pairs.
+GET /users?role=admin&active=true.
+Accessed via ( req.query )

+- path parameter: part of the URL path itself.
+GET /users/:id.
+Retrieved via ( req.params )